mrciolino/wiki-backup/Events/the-destruction-of-allford.md

 ## Quest to Slay the Beholder
 The party had received a quest from Illiard after returning to Allford from Demsford.
 That quest was to go into the castle vault to kill a sleeping beholder.
 Krorg athempts to use this opportunity to cause a credit crisis in Allford's bank.
 However his efforts are unsuccessful.

+Wothin the vault, the party discovers that a sleeping beholder is a far greater threat than they imagined.
+They find that as the beholder dreamed of beholders, those dream beholders became real and manifested in reality.
+Now the party had multiple beholders to deal with.

+The first beholder was kept asleep by a magical crown.
+Removal of the crown would wake the beholder.

 ## Drakham Drinks the Vial